 The regulation is initially to be applied to goods produced in some of the sectors considered at high risk of carbon leakage like steel, cement, fertilisers or aluminium.
 It will apply to direct emissions and to indirect emissions only for the sectors not eligible for indirect cost compensation.

-The CBAM will enter into force from 1 October 2023, with a transition period until 31 December 2025.
+The CBAM entered into force on 1 October 2023, with a transition period until 31 December 2025.
 During the transition period, importers will have to submit quarterly CBAM reports containing information on the goods under the scope of the CBAM.
 From 1 January 2026, importers will have to submit CBAM certificates and to submit a declaration each year.
 After the transition period, the CBAM will be gradually phased-in, at the same pace that EU ETS free allowances in sectors covered by the CBAM are phased-out.

 FuelsEurope welcomes the CBAM as an instrument to reduce the risk of carbon and investment leakage as the EU increases its climate ambition.
 However, the CBAM should not deteriorate the global competitiveness of the EU industry and it should protect the EU domestic market as well as EU exports from carbon leakage through an effective export mechanism, while maintaining compatibility with relevant international trade agreements.

-Furthermore, the priority for the extension of the scope of the CBAM should be given to sectors where carbon leakage risk is highest.
+The priority for the extension of the scope of the CBAM should be given to sectors where carbon leakage risk is highest.
 Before refinery products were to be included in the CBAM scope extension, FuelsEurope emphasises the need for an export adjustment mechanism as well as for a methodology that calculates the carbon content of imported products and requires information from all importers consistent with the data used to calculate the carbon intensity of products made in the EU only.
 Such methodology would require a thorough impact assessment and an in-depth consultation with the relevant stakeholders.
 By applying the same methodology to calculate the CO2 intensity of any EU produced or imported product, a level playing field can effectively be ensured, recognising the increased administrative burden and challenges of verification and accreditation this may cause.

 Read our Fit for 55 recommendations here.